indrahedar/laravelcrud-restfulapi/README.md

 # laravelcrud-restfulapi
-CRUD operations in laravel with RESTful API and simple interface (PHP Native), compatible with Laravel 5.4 to 5,6
+CRUD operations in laravel with RESTful API and simple interface (PHP Native), compatible from Laravel

 How to run backend:
 1. Clone project